-The national average cost to hire a carpenter is $250-$850, with most contractors charging hourly.
+The national average cost to hire a carpenter is $300 to $500, with most contractors charging hourly rates ranging from $35 tp $90 per hour.
 The total price for your carpentry project will depend on what you want to build or repair, materials, and how long it takes to complete.

 As a homeowner, there are times when you may need the help of a professional carpenter.
 Whether you want to build a gazebo, install custom cabinetry, or repair a wooden door, shelves, deck, or window, a carpenter can help.
 In addition to building, most carpenters will also be able to paint and stain wood and haul away anything you no longer need.

 If you've decided your current woodworking project isn't a do-it-yourself job, a professional woodworker can help build or repair anything made of wood.
 Before you hire a carpenter near you, get an estimate on how much you'll pay for your woodworking project with this price guide.

 Carpenters charge $56 per hour, on average, but rates range from $35 to $90 per hour.
 The national average hourly rate of a carpenter depends on your location and the contractor's skills.
 The hourly rate typically does not include the cost of materials.

 |National average rate||$56/hour|

 The average finish carpenter hourly rate is $60 per hour, and the average carpentry framing rate is $59 per hour.

 Woodworkers most often charge an hourly rate plus material costs for small jobs like repair work, custom furniture, and installations.
 Some carpenters have set rates for jobs they frequently complete because they can confidently predict the cost of time, labor, and materials.